eprintsug/Affiliations/README.md

 # Affiliations

-## Affiliations adds a dataset, plugins and methods to render, import and export author
+## Affiliations adds a dataset, plugins and methods to render, import and export author affiliations
-affiliations.

 It provides
 - a generic affiliation dataset for affiliations from Scopus, ROR, or Grid